- Reference Number: HEY-636/2019

 - Departments: Nutrition Support

 This leaflet has been produced to give you general information on your treatment.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require any further explanation, please discuss this with a member of the healthcare team who has been caring for you.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading it you have any concerns or require any further explanation, please discuss this with a member of the healthcare team.

 Oral Health Advice for People with Intestinal Failure